This guide walks you through creating a service account and setting it up for use with Security Command Center client libraries.

 - The Cloud Identity and Access Management (Cloud IAM) role Service Account Admin.
-For more information about Cloud SCC Cloud IAM roles, see Access control.
+For more information about Security Command Center Cloud IAM roles, see Access control.

 - An existing directory path in which a service account private key can be

-To access Cloud SCC programmatically, use Cloud Shell to get the client library and authenticate a service account.
+To access Security Command Center programmatically, use Cloud Shell to get the client library and authenticate a service account.